-The areas of the "Design" module
+The sections of the "Design" module

 Each section can be closed using the close icon next to its title.